What’s a “Citizen Suit” and Why Does it Matter?

 A Provision with Big Results

-With the ability to sue using the citizen suit provision, we have seen big results.
+We have seen significant triumphs already in other major citizen suits.
 Water bodies across New England, from Boston Harbor to Casco Bay to Narragansett Bay to Lake Champlain, are cleaner because of it.
 So are neighborhoods formerly sullied by tailpipe exhaust and particulate matter from coal plants.

-While some people dislike the power that the citizen suit gives everyday citizens to stand up for themselves, the truth is that, without this provision, we’d be living in a different world — a world of dirtier water, dirtier air, and less healthy communities.
-We need to celebrate this essential tool.
+While some powerful groups dislike the power that the citizen suit gives everyday citizens to stand up for themselves, the truth is that, without this provision, we’d be living in a different world — a world of dirtier water, dirtier air, and less healthy communities.
+We’ll keep using and strengthening this essential tool to fight for a better world.

 Before you go...
 CLF is working every day to create real, systemic change for New England’s environment.
 And we can’t solve these big problems without people like you.
 Will you be a part of this movement by considering a contribution today?
 If everyone reading our blog gave just $10, we’d have enough money to fund our legal teams for the next year.